-This topic uses common mining programs to introduce the characteristics of mining programs and describe how Security Center generates alerts upon mining programs, blocks mining programs, and traces and analyzes mining programs.
+This topic uses common mining programs to describe the characteristics of mining programs and describe how Security Center generates alerts on mining programs, and blocks, traces, and analyzes mining programs.

-Mining programs typically spread to multiple system services and therefore are difficult to be removed from the system.
+Mining programs can spread to multiple system services and therefore are difficult to be removed from the system.
 Mining programs may appear repeatedly and system commands may be replaced with malicious scripts.
-In this case, the system may accidentally run malicious scripts, such as Xor DDoS.
-Therefore, you must remove all Trojans and persistent webshells from your server within the execution period of the mining program.
+In this case, the system may accidentally run malicious scripts, such as XOR DDoS.
+Therefore, you must remove all trojans and persistent webshells from your server within the execution period of a mining program.

 Use Security Center to manage mining programs

 - Log on to the Security Center console.